tomlooman/tomlooman.github.io/_posts/2026-02-13-setup-unreal-engine-cpp-rider.md

 You will be prompted when launching Rider with an Unreal Engine project to install RiderLink.

+I recommend Installing RiderLink plugin to the Engine.
+This is a super powerful tool to view information on how your project and Blueprint are using your C++ code such as knowing which Blueprint has changed a variable default or overrides a function.

 Find the Notifications tab on the top-right to install RiderLink to Engine (recommended)

 ## Windows Defender Exclusions

-Ensure windows defender exclusion are used.
+Ensure Windows Defender exclusions are used.
 The pop-up will appear in bottom-right on first launch.
 This avoids overhead from Defender constantly scanning your files.
 Do so at your own risk, but you should have clear control over your own build output.

 ![](/assets/images/jetbrainsrider_exclusionrules.jpg)
 *If you previously ignored the pop-up, you can still find it inside the Notifications Tab in the top-right.*